-is the baseline level of ideology applied to all voters, β is the effect of group membership on ideology, and ϵi is a random personal factor that follows a normal distribution with mean zero.
-At each election, two political parties, j in blue and red, are competing for single seat.
-Each party have two attributes.
-One is the ideology ∆j, scaled in the same way as voter ideology, and another is the capacity Θj which is 0 for the opposition party and takes

-non-zero value for the incumbent party.
+is the baseline level of ideology applied to all voters; β is the effect of group membership on ideology; and ϵi is a random personal factor that follows a normal distribution with a mean of zero.
+At each election, two political parties, j in blue and red, are competing for a single seat.
+Each party has two attributes.
+One is the ideology ∆j, scaled in the same way as voter ideology, and another is the capacity Θj, which is 0 for the opposition party, and takes a non-zero value for the incumbent party.

-At each election, voter i’s utility from red party being elected is defined by following function:
+At each election, voter i’s utility from the red party being elected is defined by the following function:

 EUi(Red Elected) = B1 × ([δi − ∆red]2 − [δi − ∆blue]2) + B2 × (Θred − Θblue) + B3 × gi

 Voter i is better off winner being red party than blue party if and only if EUi(Red Elected) > 0.
 B1, B2, and B3 represent the importance weight of ideology, capacity, and group identity respectively.
-Given the evidence in previous sections that party identity influences voting regardless knowledge levels, B3 reflects the non-ideological, identity based utility to favoringroup party.
+Given the evidence in previous sections that party identity influences voting regardless of knowledge levels, B3 reflects the non-ideological, identity-based utility to favor the in-group party.